stackabletech/hbase-accesscontroller/README.md

 - creation, modification and deletion of namespaces
 - reading a namespace descriptor
 - creation and deletion of tables
+- enabling and disabling of tables
 - reading data (`Get`, `Scan`)
 - writing data (`Put`, `Append`, `Delete`)
+- batch mutations

 The following actions are currently excluded but will be included in future releases:

 - truncation and modification of tables
 - modification of store file trackers (table, column family)
-- enabling and disabling of tables
 - moving, assigning and unassigning tables
-- batch mutations
-- master server operations (stop/start, taking regions offline, splitting and balancing regions, shutdown)
 - snapshot operations (create, list, clone, restore, delete)
 - bulk loading of HFiles